simon-weber/gmusicapi/README.md

 An unofficial Python API for Google Music.
 The project is not supported nor endorsed by Google.

+Official documentation is provided by Read the Docs: [documentation](http://readthedocs.org/docs/unofficial-google-music-api/en/latest).

 ###Features